awsdocs/amazon-emr-management-guide/doc_source/emr-encryption-enable.md

 The EncryptionMaterialsProvider class gets encryption materials by encryption context\.
 Amazon EMR populates encryption context information at runtime to help the caller determine the correct encryption materials to return\.

-**Example: Using a Custom Key Provider for Amazon S3 Encryption with EMRFS**
+**Example: Using a custom key provider for Amazon S3 encryption with EMRFS**
 When Amazon EMR fetches the encryption materials from the EncryptionMaterialsProvider class to perform encryption, EMRFS optionally populates the materialsDescription argument with two fields: the Amazon S3 URI for the object and the JobFlowId of the cluster, which can be used by the EncryptionMaterialsProvider class to return encryption materials selectively\.
 For example, the provider may return different keys for different Amazon S3 URI prefixes\.
 It is the description of the returned encryption materials that is eventually stored with the Amazon S3 object rather than the materialsDescription value that is generated by EMRFS and passed to the provider\.
 While decrypting an Amazon S3 object, the encryption materials description is passed to the EncryptionMaterialsProvider class, so that it can, again, selectively return the matching key to decrypt the object\.
 An EncryptionMaterialsProvider reference implementation is provided below\.
 Another custom provider, [EMRFSRSAEncryptionMaterialsProvider](https://github.com/awslabs/emr-sample-apps/tree/master/emrfs-plugins/EMRFSRSAEncryptionMaterialsProvider), is available from GitHub\.